Jacques Derrida: Dispute with Richard Wolin and the NYRB

 Richard Wolin has argued since 1991 that Derrida's work, as well as that of Derrida's major inspirations (e.g., Bataille, Blanchot, Levinas, Heidegger, Nietzsche), leads to a corrosive nihilism.
 For example, Wolin argues that the "deconstructive gesture of overturning and reinscription ends up by threatening to efface many of the essential differences between Nazism and non-Nazism".

 In 1991, when Wolin published a Derrida interview on Heidegger in the first edition of The Heidegger Controversy, Derrida argued that the interview was an intentionally malicious mistranslation, which was "demonstrably execrable" and "weak, simplistic, and compulsively aggressive".
 As French law requires the consent of an author to translations and this consent was not given, Derrida insisted that the interview not appear in any subsequent editions or reprints.
 Columbia University Press subsequently refused to offer reprints or new editions.
 Later editions of The Heidegger Controversy by MIT Press also omitted the Derrida interview.
 The matter achieved public exposure owing to a friendly review of Wolin's book by the Heideggerian scholar Thomas Sheehan that appeared in The New York Review of Books, in which Sheehan characterised Derrida's protests as an imposition of censorship.
 It was followed by an exchange of letters.
 Derrida in turn responded to Sheehan and Wolin, in "The Work of Intellectuals and the Press (The Bad Example: How the New York Review of Books and Company do Business)", which was published in the book Points....

 Twenty-four academics, belonging to different schools and groups – often in disagreement with each other and with deconstruction – signed a letter addressed to The New York Review of Books, in which they expressed their indignation for the magazine's behaviour as well as that of Sheenan and Wolin.

+Criticism from other philosophers

+Among philosophers engaging with post-Kantian debates on subjectivity, the Chilean philosopher Hugo E. Herrera has argued that while Derrida’s notion of différance explains the distance required for consciousness, an equally original principle of unity must also be presupposed in order to account for self-identification and the unification of meaningful contexts.